 Discussion

 The goal of this research was to research a possible new queueing discipline called CGC and how it would perform in comparison to FCFS and RR in a simulation model.
 The results are quite unexpected, the performance of CGC is far worse in every scenario than that of FCFS or RR.
 The jobs spent a higher average of time in queue and the coefficient of variation is higher as well.
 The idea behind CGC is the fairness of distributing the CV and average waiting time.
 Although the CV is distributed more evenly, compared to RR, it is also a lot higher than in RR or FCFS.
 CGC gives no indication that it is protecting the smaller streams, which is the main aspect as to why Fair Queueing was developed.
-These results suggest that CGC as a queueing discipline is unviable.
+These results suggest that CGC as a queueing discipline is inviable.

 The inconsistency of CGC can be the reason for the bad performance.
 RR is a very straightforward method of selecting job, and only adjusts the division amongst the queues if the assigned capacity exceeds the number of jobs in that queue.
 CGC is a much more complex rule than RR.
 Meaning, there are a lot of aspects in determining the distribution of the capacity.
 CGC has two rules at its base, in certain periods in the simulation it switches between the rules and thus its method of assigning capacity.
 I expect that this inconsistency and the complexity of the rule explain the bad performance of CGC.

-I expect CGC to be unviable in any production environment.
-So further research towards CGC seems unadvisable.
-Further research could focus on determining if there is a relation between different kinds of complexity of a queueing discipline and its functioning.
+While CGC does not seem an advisable queueing system in the present study, further research is necessary to understand whether this also holds Further research could also focus on determining if there is a relation between different kinds of complexity of a queueing discipline and its functioning.

 Conclusion